 Life Lessons Inspired By Art Journaling

-Sometimes I’ll run out of space on a page, make a wrong color choice or unintentionally wobble my pen as I draw a shape, resulting in unwanted distortion.
+Sometimes I’ll run out of space on a page, make a wrong color choice, or accidentally wobble my pen as I draw a shape, resulting in unwanted distortion.

-Or maybe I draw, scribble, color, or paint something that, days later, I simply just don’t like as much as I thought I did or would.
+Or maybe I’ll draw, scribble, color, or paint something that, days later, I simply don’t like as much as I thought I had.

-Yet UNlike life, where you can’t always go back and right a wrong or change the past (no how much we may wish or try), art journaling allows one the expansive freedom to liberally erase mistakes to recent entries as well as make sweeping changes to doodles and drawings from years ago.
+Unlike mistakes made in life, where you can’t always go back and right a wrong or change the past (no how much one may wish or try), art journaling allows one the expansive freedom to liberally erase mistakes or make sweeping changes to doodles and drawings from days or years past.

 And this ability to go back in drawing time and remedy or adjust details, large and small, is a refreshing experience.
 It makes one appreciate second (and third, and fourth, and more!) chances, especially when do-overs in our day-to-day lives aren’t always as possible.